 In the last six months, two significant changes to the rules and regulations affecting property sales in NSW have come into effect.
-Elizabeth McDonald and Bronwyn Scott of our property team specialise in conveyancing and property law.
-In this article, they examine the new vendor disclosure requirements that all sellers of land now need to consider.
-They also review the changes to the foreign resident CGT withholding rules which impose obligations on both vendors and purchasers in conveyancing matters.
+Elizabeth McDonald, Principal of our property team specialises in conveyancing and property law.
+In this article, Elizabeth examines the new vendor disclosure requirements that all sellers of land now need to consider.
+Elizabeth also reviews the changes to the foreign resident CGT withholding rules which impose obligations on both vendors and purchasers in conveyancing matters.

 1. VENDOR DISCLOSURE REQUIREMENTS